ogelbric/Arcas_with_Harbor/README.md

 ### Power on the deployed VM and ssh to it

-### Run a few commands to see that nothing is running and we have a mount point
+### Run a few commands to see that nothing is running and we have a mount point.

 ```
 docker images -a